1959

 This direct link with mythical emotions is reinforced by the best symbol of the future : the young wife is pregnant.
 In a crisis of creativity, Twombly paints in a single day in July 1959 in Sperlonga a set of 24 papers of unequal dimensions, between 30 x 31 and 35 x 31 cm, which he calls Poems to the Sea.

 As in the example above, the technique is a mixed media on a white ground.
 The very sparse words and numbers are buried like palimpsests among the lines of an oil painting crushed at the exit of the tube.
 The most significant hidden word is 'Sappho'.
-This 24-page abstract pictorial poem was sold for $ 21.7M including premium by Sotheby's on November 13, 2013 over a lower estimate of $ 6M, lot 20.
+This 24-page abstract pictorial poem was sold for $ 21.7M from a lower estimate of $ 6M by Sotheby's on November 13, 2013, lot 20.

 In April 1959 in New York, Twombly marries Tatiana, whose family is Italian.
 They spend the summer in Sperlonga, a fishing village between Rome and Naples.